Treasures of the Met in New York

 European paintings gallery, Metropolitan Museum of Art Well, hello there (Eternal Spring by Auguste Rodin, 1907).

-The Islamic Art collection is reached through the Assyrian gate where a pair of winged guardians hold a silent vigil (it felt like I was back at Persepolis).
+The Islamic Art collection is reached through the Assyrian gate where a pair of winged guardians hold a silent vigil.
 The exhibition features a beautiful blue mihram from Esfahan, large Persian carpets and beautiful calligraphy.

 Ottoman carpet, Metropolitan Museum of Art This looks comfy (Koç family galleries with Ottoman carpet from Sultan Süleyman’s reign).

-Arms and Armor features armored figures on horseback, Japanese swords from the Edo period, Samurai armor and much more.
+Arms and Armor features knights frozen mid-charge in full plate armor, Japanese swords from the Edo period, Buddha heads that were “relocated” from their rightful resting places, and much more.

 Medieval knights, Metropolitan Museum of Art We are the knights who say NI (16th century medieval German full plate armor).